Commercial Maneuvers

-Anyway, I love this heavy mighty airplane 🙂
+Anyway, despite the challenges, I love this heavy mighty airplane 🙂

 Posted